 It is noted for points 2 and 3 that greywater is collected through a separate system and dispersed of via driplines as a Permitted Activity under Rule 5.12 of the LWRP.
-Option 1 is not considered practicable due to the proposed size of the allotments being 5000 square metres, and the proximity of the site to the Waihi River.
-However this will be a matter for a future landowner to address at the time of development.
+Option 1 is not considered practicable due to the proposed size of the allotments being 5000 square metres, however this will be a matter for a future landowner to address at the time of development.